Learn about our compensation methodology.

 How to Choose a Modem/Router Combo

-The first thing you need to know about buying your own modem/router combo is that you’ll have a number of options.
+The first thing you need to know about buying your own modem/router combo is that you’ll have several options.
 To choose the best, you’ll need to know whether you are an average-bandwidth user or a high-bandwidth user.
 Do you stream lots of HD video or play online real-time games?
 Do several devices in your home stream at once?
 If so, you’ll need more bandwidth.

-The best modem/router combos should have an array of features that will make life easier for you.
+The best modem/router combos should offer a range of features to make life easier for you.
 But you’ll also want to save money by bypassing features you don’t need.
-For example, are you looking for Wi-Fi 6 technology?
-Do you need extra bandwidth that Wi-Fi 6 provides?

-You can always splurge on a nice Wi-Fi 6 router if you want one.
+You can always splurge on a Wi-Fi 7 combo if you want one.
 But the idea here is to get the most bang for your buck.
-Try to choose the modem/router combo with the best chances of giving you the Internet speeds you want.
+Try to choose the modem/router combo with the best chance of delivering the Internet speeds you want for your current plan, and enough headroom for at least one plan upgrade.

 Make Sure Your Modem/Router Combo Supports Your Internet Provider